-5.15.1 The school recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
-The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education 2023:

-- Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams
+- 5.15.1 The school recognises that in today's world, children need to be safeguarded from potentially harmful and inappropriate online material with many children having unlimited and unrestricted access to the internet via their mobile phone.
+The breadth of issues can be categorised currently into four areas of risk as taken from Keeping Children Safe In Education 2023: - Content being exposed to illegal, inappropriate, or harmful content (pornography, fake news, racism, misogyny, self-harm, suicide, anti-Semitism, radicalisation, and extremism) - Contact being subject to harmful online interaction with other users (peer to peer pressure, commercial advertising and adults posing as children or young adults with the intention to groom or exploit) - Conduct online behaviour that increases the likelihood of, or causes, harm (making, sending and receiving explicit images) - Commerce risks such as online gambling, inappropriate advertising, phishing and or financial scams

-5.15.2 The school understand that the above can take place on a students phone or smart device (including smart watches) whilst at school/college or elsewhere.
+- 5.15.2 The school understand that the above can take place on a student's phone or smart device (including smart watches) whilst at school/college or elsewhere.
 The school have responded to this by having a whole school approach to online safety which aims to protect and educate students, parents and staff in their use of technology.
-Please see the following policies for further information: E-Safety Policy, including Acceptable Use Policy, Stoke Park School Behaviour and Anti-Bullying, RSHE policy.

-5.15.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filtering and monitoring systems for both staff and students.
-The effectiveness of this is regularly reviewed by the DSL and network manager, who report to the Head Teacher, Senior Leadership and Governors.
-Staff are aware of how to escalate concerns, as with all safeguarding concerns, through speaking with the Designated Safeguarding Lead.

-5.15.4 Filtering is provided by Smoothwall and prevents access to websites that relate to:-
+Please see the following policies for further information: E-Safety Policy, including Acceptable Use Policy, Behaviour and Rewards Policy, RSHE policy. - 5.15.3 The school has also established mechanisms to identify, intervene in and escalate any concerns highlighted through our filter and monitoring systems for both staff and students.
+The effectiveness of this is regularly reviewed with staff aware of how to escalate concerns, as with all safeguarding concerns, through speaking with the Designated Safeguarding Lead. - 5.15.4 Filtering is provided by Smoothwall and prevents access to websites that relate to:-